 The most senior people (‘senior managers’) who perform key roles (‘senior management functions’) will need FCA approval before starting their roles.

 Every senior manager will also need to have a ‘statement of responsibilities’ that clearly says what they are responsible and accountable for.

 The FCA will be releasing further guidance for solo firms in due course.

 Cryptoasset taskforce report

 In November, the FCA published a report on the UK’s policy to cyrptoassets.
 The FCA acknowledge that they have the potential to bring benefits to the markets however there remain considerable risks to consider.
 The report considers amongst other things whether the scope of the FCA should be expanded to cover cyrptoassets.
 Currently cyrptoassets are largely unregulated both in the UK and globally, unless they meet the definition of a security.
 Cyrptoexchanges also stray into e-money permission territory and the FCA is joining other countries in examining this new environment in more detail from a regulatory perspective.

 Making Tax Digital

 Although not specific to FCA regulated entities, if your firm is VAT registered, MTD regulation potentially affects you from April 2019.
 This changes the way information is stored and transmitted to HMRC and may require new software.
-Please see our MTD newsletter for more detail http://shipleys.com/resources/issue/making-tax-digital
+Please see this page with an update on Making Tax Digital for VAT for more detail

 Specific advice should be obtained before taking action, or refraining from taking action, in relation to the above.
 If you would like advice or further information, please speak to your usual Shipleys contact.